iondrimba/threejs-controls/README.md

-# treejs-camera-controls
-Threejs Camera Controls as modules
+# Threejs Controls as modules